-1.9 PROFESSIONAL CONSTRUCTION MENTORS
+1.9 CONSTRUCTION MENTORS

-The SACPCMP may register applicants as Professional Construction Mentors if they can provide evidence that they are registered Built Environment Professionals, and have at least ten years of senior management experience in the construction industry.
-The applicant will be required to demonstrate their experience and competence in the construction industry, undergo a psychometric examination, make declarations that they will adhere to the Code of Conduct published by the SACPCMP, and submit annual declarations to the SACPCMP detailing the mentorship services provided.
-The Applicant may be registered following an interview with the SACPCMP Registration Committee.
+The SACPCMP may register applicants as Construction Mentors if they can provide evidence that they have successfully passed their Matric examinations, and have one further recognised technical qualification in the built environment, and have at least ten years of senior management experience in the construction industry.
+The applicant will be required to demonstrate their experience and competence in the construction industry, undergo a psychometric examination, make declarations that they will adhere to the Code of Conduct published by SACPCMP, and submit annual declarations to the SACPCMP detailing the mentorship services provided.
+The applicant may be registered following an interview with the SACPCMP Registration Committee.